PayTo payments

 Customers pay with PayTo by using one of the following methods:

-PayID: Customers can provide a PayID, a unique identifier linked to a customer’s bank account, to initiate agreement authorization.
+PayID: Customers can provide a PayID, a unique identifier linked to a customer’s bank account, to initiate mandate authorization.

-Account and BSB Numbers: Customers can provide their bank account details to initiate agreement authorization.
+Account and BSB Numbers: Customers can provide their bank account details to initiate mandate authorization.

-In both cases, customers receive a request from their bank to authorize the PayTo agreement.
+In both cases, customers receive a request from their bank to authorize the PayTo mandate.
 This request typically surfaces through a push notification or by email.

 Get started